-A group of senior leaders will decide what the software should look like and determine a timeline and budget.
-They will tell project managers / scrum masters to make a plan to complete within those time and budget constraints.
+A cross-functional group of senior leaders will decide what the software should look like and determine a timeline and budget.
+They will tell the project manager to make a project plan to complete the project within those time and budget constraints.

-Rigid plans are also counterproductive because they make it difficult to quickly change tack when something goes wrong.
-Besides, they also put enormous pressure on developers which damages their productivity.
+Rigid plans are also counterproductive because they make it difficult to quickly change the work when something goes wrong.
+Besides, they also put enormous pressure on the developers, which affects their productivity.

 Every project begins with a vision of what the output is supposed to look like.
 This vision is based on certain assumptions about what would be most useful to the customer.

 But that’s all they are: assumptions.

 After the project initiation, you might find that several of these assumptions turn out to be different from the facts.
 And when you deliver the project, the customers might change their minds about what they want.